- Civil Fraud, False Claims, Qui Tam and Whistleblower Actions

 - A large, international company facing investigation for export control violations.

-- A range of industries related to Foreign Corrupt Practices Act counseling and investigations, including defense, financial, insurance, aeronautical, freight, energy, construction, pharmaceutical, and engineering, with an eye toward minimizing clients’ potential exposure and responding to DOJ or SEC proceedings should they arise.
+- A range of industries and individuals related to Foreign Corrupt Practices Act counseling and investigations, including defense, financial, insurance, aeronautical, freight, energy, construction, pharmaceutical, and engineering.

 News & Insights